How Many Billion Is One Million

 Scale Example How It Feels

 1 million The number of grains of sand on a small beach.
 A handful of grains, easy to imagine.
-Still,
+In practice,

 1 trillion The number of stars in the Milky Way (≈ 100 billion) plus the rest of the universe’s visible stars.
 A cosmic‑scale count, beyond everyday intuition.